Poikilotherm: Ecology

 It is comparatively easy for a poikilotherm to accumulate enough energy to reproduce.
 Poikilotherms at the same trophic level often have much shorter generations than homeotherms: weeks rather than years.
 Such applies even to animals with similar ecological roles such as cats and snakes.

 This difference in energy requirement also means that a given food source can support a greater density of poikilothermic animals than homeothermic animals.
 This is reflected in the predator-prey ratio which is usually higher in poikilothermic fauna compared to homeothermic ones.
-However, when homeotherms and poikilotherms have similar niches, and compete, the homeotherm can often drive poikilothermic competitors to extinction, because homeotherms can gather food for a greater fraction of each day.
+However, when homeotherms and poikilotherms have similar niches, and compete, the homeotherm can often drive poikilothermic competitors to extinction, because homeotherms can gather food for a greater fraction of each day and in more effective, specialized ways (e.g. chimpanzees actively seeking out and collecting army ants with sticks versus the typical poikilotherm sit-and-wait strategy).

 In medicine

 In medicine, loss of normal thermoregulation is referred to as poikilothermia.
 This can be seen in compartment syndrome and with use of sedative-hypnotics like barbiturates, ethanol, and chloral hydrate.
 REM sleep is considered a poikilothermic state in humans.
 Poikilothermia is one of the signs of acute limb ischemia.